emcall/EBMInstallGuide/installation.md

 `/Users/ebm/Qt/5.12.3/clang_64/bin`

-### b) Set up the QMySQL Driver
+### b) Set up the QMYSQL Driver
+Most versions of Qt do not come with the QMYSQL Driver available.
+Without it, the PAC Communicator will be unable to connect to the database.
+To check if the QMYSQL driver is present, go to the directory `/Users/ebm/Qt/[VERSION]/clang_64/plugins/sqldrivers` and look for `libqsqlmysql.dylib` (make sure to check the filename, as there are similarly named files: this one is Lib Q SQL MySQL .
+Dylib).
+If this file exists, move on to substep ii; otherwise, continue to substep i.
+>**NOTE:** There are two different directories named `sqldrivers` .
+Make sure the full directory path is correct.

 #### i) Compile QMYSQL to create dylib files
-Some versions of Qt do not come with the QMYSQL Driver available.
-First, recompile the source via the 'configure' script.
+You will need to recompile the source in order to add the QMYSQL driver using the included 'configure' script.
+Run:
 ```
 cd ~/Qt/[VERSION]/Src
 ./configure -sql-mysql
 make
 ```
-where [VERSION] is the version of Qt, ex 5.12.3
+where [VERSION] is the version of Qt, ex 5.12.3 .

 > **NOTE:** This step takes several hours.
 This is a good time to go to lunch or take a nap. *Do not continue with installation until the compiler is finished.*

-Once the build completes, go into the source for MySQL and make it:
+Once the build completes, go into the source for MySQL and make it by running:
 ```
 cd /Users/ebm/Qt/[VERSION]/Src/qtbase/src/plugins/sqldrivers/mysql
 qmake